 Ethical concerns in the field placement will be brought to the student's attention by the field instructor, faculty, or faculty field liaison as soon as it has been observed.
-In this situation, the student, with the assistance of the field instructor and other faculty, may have an opportunity to initiate timely corrective steps when appropriate.
+In this situation, the

 DISCONTINUATION FROM FIELD EDUCATION

 If discontinuation in the field placement is the outcome of the meeting with the faculty field liaison, field instructor, and the student, the Assistant Dean of Field Education and other parties as appropriate (i.e., Field Coordinator, Shady Grove Program Director, and/or Associate Dean), will meet with the student to discuss the situation and create a plan toward graduation.
 The student may be offered an opportunity to repeat his/her field experience after demonstrating that he/she has addressed the concerns leading to the original field termination or failure.
 Under no circumstances is an undergraduate student allowed to retake any portion of the field sequence more than once.